fbpx

 The way to navigate this particular hurdle is to improve your credit score.

-Taking time to prove that you can meet all your credit payments and speaking to a mortgage advisor about what else you can do to improve your score is a significant first step.
+Take time to prove that you can meet all your credit payments.
+And speaking to a mortgage advisor about what else you can do to improve your score is a significant first step.

-If they decide that the house has been overvalued and is worth less than the mortgage amount you are applying for, then they are within their rights to pull the brakes and amend their mortgage offer.
+They might decide he house is overpriced.
+They are then within their rights to pull the brakes and amend their mortgage offer.

-In this situation, if the surveyor states that home improvements are needed, you may be able to show that the extensions you will make will significantly increase the house’s value.
+If the surveyor recommends improvements, you may be able to show how you can increase the house’s value.

 What to do if I can’t get a mortgage on a house?